tc39/notes/es8/2017-07/jul-25.md

 BN: Need to get the communications channel right between the compartments.
 WASM already has an import mechanism of its own, not exactly the same as ES modules.
 Should we standardize this?

-BF: That may not be within our scope as TC39.
+BFS: That may not be within our scope as TC39.

 MS: Browsers are already basically OSes in that there is JS, WASM, Workers, memory protection, scheduling, thread, ...